 In Six Sigma DMAIC, determining how to define a process is one of the critical aspects of the approach, as it is the basis for identifying sub-processes and, eventually, the improvement project or problem-solving projects.

-Defining the process assumes that you have already created the project charter and set up the project scope and now identify some ways to visualize a process.
+Defining the process assumes that you have already created the project charter, set up the project scope, and now identify some ways to visualize a process.